Freehold vs Leasehold Bali Property: Which One Is Better for Investors?

 • Access to Prime Locations: Allows you to invest in high-demand areas without the high upfront cost of freehold land.

 • Higher ROI Potential: Lower purchase price means better potential for rental yield and capital gain.
+For example, a freehold 5-bedroom villa in Pererenan may cost around $3.45M, while a similar leasehold option could be just $525K.
+This approach can save you a significant amount of money.

 • Strong Rental Demand: Bali’s thriving tourism market supports consistent rental income, especially for well-located leasehold villas.